 REACT builds on several years of multidisciplinary work by this team aimed at understanding influences on the adoption and maintenance of physical activity in community-based activity programmes.
 Our Avon Network for the Promotion of Active Ageing in the Community (AVONet) (MRC Lifelong Health and Wellbeing - Collaborative Development Network (Ref 90543)) used focus groups and workshops with service providers, older people, international experts and service commissioners to assess the needs of older people and their communities for physical activity promotion.
 The REACT study was considered by our AVONet service user, service provider and commissioner stakeholders to be suitable for delivery across a range of socio-economic and cultural populations.
 The REACT protocol has been developed based on this input.
 The Trial Management Group was closely involved in the development of the study protocol and three people from our service user advisory group (research partners) form part of that committee.
-The Trial Steering Committee which approved the protocol prior to submission included a service user representative.
-In addition the draft protocol was open to consultation by our service user representatives, our public health expert and members of community organisations.
+The Trial Steering Committee which approved the protocol prior to submission included a service user representatives, our public health expert and members of community organisations.